Central African Republic opposition calls for election delay due to violence

-BANGUI, Dec 20 (Reuters) - Central African Republic’s main opposition coalition on Sunday demanded the Dec.
-27 general election be postponed due to violence by armed groups outside the capital Bangui, while the government insisted the vote would go ahead.
+BANGUI (Reuters) - Central African Republic’s main opposition coalition on Sunday demanded the Dec.
+27 election be postponed due to violence by armed groups outside the capital Bangui, but the government insisted the vote would go ahead.

-On Saturday, the authorities accused former president Francois Bozize of plotting a coup after his candidacy was rejected, as U.N. peacekeepers dispersed armed rebel groups occupying roads and towns near Bangui.
+On Saturday, the authorities accused former president Francois Bozize of plotting a coup after his candidacy was rejected.
+United Nations peacekeepers also dispersed armed rebel groups occupying roads and towns near Bangui.

-Fighting was ongoing in several towns, including Mbaiki, about 100 km (62 miles) from Bangui, according to one security source and two humanitarian sources.
+Fighting was going on in several towns, including Mbaiki, about 100 km (62 miles) from Bangui on Sunday, according to one security source and two humanitarian sources.

 In a statement, it “noted the impossibility of pursuing an electoral campaign in current insecure conditions,” and demanded the postponement of the vote until stability is restored.